Social Media Algorithms and Mental Health: What You Really Need to Know

 Ever heard of FOMO (Fear of Missing Out)?
 Yep, algorithms crank that up to 100 with perfectly timed posts showing everyone else’s so-called perfect life.
 Ugh.

-Echo Chambers and Polarization ๐ง ๐
+Echo Chambers and Polarization 🧠🔁

 It’s kinda like living in a room full of people who just nod and say, “You’re right!” all day long.
+Not exactly great for critical thinking or mental balance.

-Here’s what that means for mental health:
+Here’s what echo chambers mean for mental health:

 -